-The motherboard provides one AGP slot , three 32-bit PCI bus slots and one CNR slot .
+The motherboard provides one AGP slot, and five 32-bit PCI bus slots.

-AGP (Accelerated Graphics Port) Slot
+AGP (Accelerated Graphics Port) Slot(optional)

 The AGP slot allows you to insert the AGP graphics card.
 AGP is an interface specification designed for the throughput demands of 3D graphics.
 It introduces a 66MHz, 32-bit channel for the graphics controller.